 Besides Douro Valley, other pleasant small cities and towns are great options to explore the Portuguese countryside a bit more:

-- Braga and Guimarães have both extremely rich history worth learning about.
+- Braga and Guimarães have both an extremely rich history worth learning about.

 - Aveiro is known as the Portuguese Venice.